Welcome, Fall 2019 Students!

 CSCI-UA.0201 (Computer Systems Organization) and experience with web programming.
 Recommended prerequisite courses include CSCI-UA.0202 (Operating Systems), and CSCI-UA.04809-009 (Computer Networks).

-→ A PDF copy of the Spring 2019 syllabus is available.
+→ A PDF copy of the Fall 2019 syllabus is available.

 Part 0: Introduction and Threat Modeling